The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances: Discussion

 Another possible explanation is that the $[\mathrm{ArIII}]\lambda7137$ line is too weak to be detected at $3\sigma$ for galaxies with small Ar/O. These argon-deficient galaxies, while ignored in individual detections, would still contribute to the composite spectra, which can reproduce the weak $[\mathrm{ArIII}]\lambda7137$ line at higher S/N. However, we would expect the youngest galaxies with the lowest Ar/O ratios to have higher specific SFRs (i.e., SFR per unit stellar mass), and thus stronger lines overall.

-Our individual detections produce similar results to \citet{Rogers2025}, who report an average abundance ratio of $\log(\mathrm{Ar/O}) = 2.63\pm0.12$ dex from a sample of 36 individual galaxies.
-The centroids of the individual AURORA detections for each bin are offset by a statistically insignificant value from \citet{Rogers2025}, and we ultimately come to similar conclusions regarding stellar nucleosynthetic pathways for argon production.
+Our individual detections produce similar results to \citet{Rogers2025}, who report an average abundance ratio of $\log(\mathrm{Ar/O}) = -2.64\pm0.03$ dex from a sample of 19 individual galaxies.
+While the CECILIA survey samples from 36 total galaxies, only 19 of these have reported $\log(\mathrm{Ar/O})$ and $12+\log(\mathrm{O/H})$ values.
+We use this set of 19 for uniformity with our individual galaxies, in which we require both of these values to be defined.
+For reference, the inverse-variance weighted mean metallicity of these CECILIA galaxies is $12+\log(\mathrm{O/H}) = 8.27\pm0.04$ dex.
+Note that these values are drawn from the CECILIA dataset exclusively, and that the combined CECILIA and literature sample from \citet{Rogers2025} is significantly higher, at $\log(\mathrm{Ar/O}) = -2.56\pm0.04$ dex.
+The centroids of the individual AURORA detections for each bin are offset by a statistically insignificant value from the \citet{Rogers2025} CECILIA sample, and we ultimately come to similar conclusions regarding stellar nucleosynthetic pathways for argon production.